A Garden For All: How to carve a miniature pumpkin

 Carving a miniature pumpkin it almost like carving a big one – but different. ;o) There is little room for error (literally), because the only way to grip the pumpkin is to hold the pumpkin in your hand and brace it against your body.
 You need total control over the sharp knife while carving – or it will be a real-life Halloween horror!
 Read through all the directions first.

-*This project is not for kids.
+*This project is not for young kids.
 Please be careful with any sharp knife.*

 First a few words about carving: